Taylor Swift wins big in Germany at the MTV EMAs

 Associated Press

 DUSSELDORF, Germany (AP) — Taylor Swift won big at Sunday’s MTV EMAs.
-Swift who led the nominations along with Harry Styles with seven a piece, walked away with four wins for ‘Best Artist,’ ‘Best Video,’ ‘Best Pop’ and ‘Best Longform Video.’
+Swift who led the nominations along with Harry Styles with seven a piece, walked away with four wins including for best artist, best video and best longform video.

 Rexha explained on the carpet “we had no idea that it was gonna blow up and be so viral on TikTok.
 And here we are performing it and nominated for ‘Best Collab.’”